 This correspondence implies that the termination proofs of recursive functions obtained in [4] do not admit in general a formal proof in ProPre.
-Indeed the class of these functions is larger than those proven with the class of ordinal measures of [13,5].
+Indeed the class of these functions is larger than those proved with the class of ordinal measures of [14, 5].
 To overcome the fact that there is in general no formal proof in ProPre for these functions, the second result presented in this paper allows the synthesis of these functions still making use of the whole framework of ProPre but in a different way in TTR.
-Actually the result turns out to be stronger since it can be applied to recursive functions whose termination is proven by other automated methods such as techniques coming from rewriting theory (see e.g. [1]).
+Actually the result turns out to be stronger since it can be applied for recursive functions whose termination is proved by other automated methods such as techniques coming from rewriting theory (see e.g. [1]).
 The principle consists in simulating a semantic method.
 That is, from a well-founded ordering for which each recursive call is decreasing, one must be able to build a formal proof by considering general induction on tuples of arguments of the function.
-Though the principle is natural, this approach becomes difficult when we want to extract programs because we have to take into account the logical framework and the structures of the proofs.
+Though the principle is natural, this approach becomes difficult when we want in particular to extract programs because we have to take into account the logical framework and the structures of the proofs that we may or may not be able to build.